 What Is Vesting?

-As an employee you are always 100% vested in your own salary-deferral contributions to a retirement plan at work.
-The same concept applies with SEP and SIMPLE contributions made by an employer.
-Any contributions that you make with your own money are always yours to keep.
+Employees are always 100% vested in their own salary-deferral contributions to a retirement plan.
+The same concept applies to SEP and SIMPLE contributions made by an employer.

 What Is Immediate Vesting?

-For example, if your employer offers matching contributions, you have immediate ownership of the matching balance.
-With immediate vesting you can make a contribution today and even if you leave your employer tomorrow, you will be 100% vested in your contributions and the employer match.
+The employer can't take it back for any reason.
+You can make a contribution today, and even if you leave your employer tomorrow, you'll be 100% vested in your contributions and your employer's match.

-While some employers offer immediate vesting of their matching contributions, their rules more commonly cause employees to vest according to a predetermined schedule.
-Since employees vest based on the amount of time they have been with their employer, for practical purposes you typically won’t be able to quit Friday and take the matching contribution money you received Thursday.
+Although some employers do offer immediate vesting of their matching contributions, it's just as common that their rules force employees to vest according to a predetermined schedule.
+That prevents employees from quitting on Friday, taking with them the matching contribution money the company paid on Thursday.

-With a graded vesting schedule, you vest in your employer’s contributions on certain anniversaries of your employment.
-If your employer uses a graded vesting schedule, it may be more generous than the one described below, but thanks to the Pension Protection Act of 2006, it can’t be less so:
+You vest in your employer’s contributions on certain anniversaries of your employment with a graded vesting schedule, typically becoming 100% vested after five or six years.
+Your schedule might be more generous than this example, but it can't be more stringent, thanks to the Pension Protection Act of 2006:

 - After one year of service: 0% vested